Michael Drescher: Philanthropy

 In 2008, Drescher developed Vibrant LLC, a firm that focuses on social impact investing.
 He is co-founder of BrightStar Wisconsin Foundation, a groundbreaking philanthropic approach to support job creation and economic growth across Wisconsin.
 The non-profit pledged $7 million its first year with a goal of $60 million.
 He was also a founding donor to the Brico Forward Fund to help Milwaukee's filmmaking community.
 In 2015, the fund provided $50,000 in cash and $76,000 in production services for local filmmaking projects.

 Social work

 Drescher supports social impact groups that focus on job creation, economic growth, innovative fashion for health wellness, and arts that generate and inspire a public dialog.
 These groups include: Feminine Weapon, Underfashion Club of New York, The Femimy Awards New York, TJ Martell Foundation Los Angeles, Heal the Bay Santa Monica, Boys & Girls Clubs of America, Milwaukee Film Festival (where he often talks on panels about the entrepreneurial spirit of filmmaking), College Possible Milwaukee, Breast Cancer Showcase Wis., Ronald McDonald Wis.

 Personal life

 Drescher is a 50-year resident of Milwaukee and continues to split his time between New York, Malibu, and Milwaukee.

 Recognition and honors

-He was nominated for a Tony Award in 2010 for his work a s co-producer of “Million Dollar Quartet” He also won a CTAM Mark Award (for Time Warner Cable Milwaukee) in 1995, 1996 and 1998.
+He was nominated for a Tony Award in 2010 for his work as co-producer of “Million Dollar Quartet” He also won a CTAM Mark Award (for Time Warner Cable Milwaukee) in 1995, 1996 and 1998.